Salesforce · AI & Data Cloud Negotiations

 PitfallWhat HappensReal-World Impact

-2. Forced Edition UpgradesEinstein features are "included" — but only in Unlimited Edition ($300+/user/month vs $150 for Enterprise).
-The only way to access one AI feature is upgrading everyone.You effectively pay double per user across your entire org just to unlock one capability that only 20% of users will actually use.
+2. Forced Edition UpgradesEinstein features are "included" but only in Unlimited Edition ($300+/user/month vs $150 for Enterprise).
+Only way to access one AI feature is upgrading everyone.You effectively pay double per user across the entire org to unlock one capability that only 20% of users will actually use.

-3. Undefined ROI on New TechAI features are new — you don't know how much value AI-generated emails or AI case routing will deliver until you try it.
+3. Undefined ROI on New TechAI features are new.
+You do not know how much value AI-generated emails or case routing will deliver until you try it.
 Low adoption wastes spend.You commit to $500K/year on Einstein add-ons.
 Six months in, adoption is 30%.
-Unlike core CRM, AI value can be speculative — you're paying for a "shiny object."
+Unlike core CRM, AI value can be speculative.

-The common thread: All five pitfalls stem from the same root cause — committing to spend on products where usage patterns, business value, and market pricing are still evolving.
+The common thread across all five pitfalls: they stem from committing to spend on products where usage patterns, business value, and market pricing are still evolving.
 Build uncertainty protections into every AI/Data Cloud contract term.

 Negotiation Strategies for AI & Data Cloud Offerings